bl4ck5un/tc-website/content/getstarted.md

 `deliver()` verifies that the function call is made by SGX and that the hash of query parameters is correct.
 Then it calls the callback function of the application contract to transmit the response.

-The response includes `error` and `respData`.
-If `error = 0`, the application contract request has been successfully processed and the application contract can then safely use `respData`.
-The fee paid by the application contract for the request is consumed by TC.
-If `error = 1`, the application contract request is invalid or cannot be found on the website.
-In this case, similarly, the fee is consumed by TC.
-If `error > 1`, then an error has occured in the Town Crier server.
-In this case, the fee is fully refunded but the transaction cost for requesting by the application contract won't be compensated.
 -->

 ### Canceling a request: `cancel`